Bloat in Dogs (Gastric Torsion)

 Why Is It an Emergency?

-As the stomach swells it puts pressure on the diaphragm, making breathing more difficult.
+As the belly swells it puts pressure on the diaphragm, making breathing more difficult.
 It also presses on the other internal organs and some major veins and arteries, making it difficult for the blood supply to get back to the heart, and for oxygen to get around the body.

 If the stomach twists, it continues to painfully expand, as the gas or fermenting fluid cannot escape.
 The twisting motion, also causes the blood supply to the stomach and often the spleen too, to be cut off.
-This means oxygen can’t get to the stomach, and waste products can’t be taken away by the blood either, causing the tissue to start to die off.
-The dying stomach tissue can become “leaky”, allowing bacteria and gastric fluid from the stomach to leak into the abdomen, and toxins to be released into the bloodstream.
+This means oxygen can’t get to the abdomen, and waste products can’t be taken away by the blood either, causing the tissue to start to die off.
+The dying stomach tissue can become “leaky”, allowing bacteria and fluid from the stomach to leak into the abdomen, and toxins to be released into the bloodstream.
 This all causes a major inflammation response from the dog’s body.

 The dog’s body goes into shock, as it struggles to cope with the difficulty breathing, reduced circulation and the major inflammatory response of the damaged stomach.
 It all sounds very serious, and it is a true emergency!